bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-03-09-Udacity_Intro_Programming-2_Intro_Python_2026_03_09.md

 Consider the line geroge = turtle.Turtle().

-The right hand side creates a new turtle (a data object placed in memory), and the left hand side says what the name will be.
+The right hand side creates a new turtle object (a data object placed in memory), and the left hand side says what the name will be.

 A variable is a connection between a name in the code and some data in the computer's memory.